-It may sound like metaphysical mumbo-jumbo, but when it comes to love, it works: When you only focus on and tolerate good behaviors, you only spend your dating energy on worthy, wonderful singles.
-Here are seven simple but effective steps to help you zoom in on your best possible matches — and then start dating them with marriage as your ultimate goal.
+It may sound like New Age nonsense, but when it comes to love, it works: When you focus on and expect good behavior from others, you spend all of your dating energy on other worthy, wonderful singles.
+Here are seven simple, but effective steps to help you target your best possible matches — and then start dating them with marriage as your ultimate goal.

 Step 1: Envision your ideal mate